marialma/covid-19-messaging/what_we_know_en.md

 ## Should I travel?
 Wouldn't exactly recommend it, especially if you have older family that you're in contact with a lot.
 But, if you insist on it, absolutely do not go while sick and promptly quarantine yourself if you develop symptoms.

 Also recognize, depending on where you're going, a ton of shit's probably closed anyway, and there is a non-zero chance of getting officially quarantined on your way back.
+Do you really want to go?

 ## Should I stock up on masks?
 What measures can I take?